Wilhelm II: Early years

 When Wilhelm was in his early twenties, Chancellor Otto von Bismarck tried to separate him from his parents, who opposed Bismarck and his policies, with some success.
 Bismarck planned to use the young prince as a weapon against his parents in order to retain his own political dominance.
 Wilhelm thus developed a dysfunctional relationship with his parents, but especially with his English mother.
 In an outburst in April 1889, Wilhelm angrily implied that "an English doctor killed my father, and an English doctor crippled my arm—which is the fault of my mother", who allowed no German physicians to attend to herself or her immediate family.

 As a young man, Wilhelm fell in love with one of his maternal first cousins, Princess Elisabeth of Hesse-Darmstadt.
 She turned him down, and in time, married into the Russian imperial family.
-In 1880 Wilhelm became engaged to Augusta Victoria of Schleswig-Holstein, known as "Dona".
-The couple married on 27 February 1881, and remained married for 40 years, until her death in 1921.
-In a period of 10 years, between 1882 and 1892, Augusta Victoria bore Wilhelm seven children, six sons and a daughter.
+In 1880 Wilhelm became engaged to Princess Augusta Victoria of Schleswig-Holstein, known as "Dona".
+The couple married on 27 February 1881, and their marriage lasted 40 years until her death in 1921.
+Between 1882 and 1892, Augusta bore Wilhelm seven children, six sons and a daughter.

 Beginning in 1884, Bismarck began advocating that Kaiser Wilhelm send his grandson on diplomatic missions, a privilege denied to the Crown Prince.
-That year, Prince Wilhelm was sent to the court of Tsar Alexander III of Russia in St. Petersburg to attend the coming of age ceremony of the 16-year-old Tsarevich Nicholas.
+That year, Prince Wilhelm was sent to the court of Tsar Alexander III of Russia in St. Petersburg to attend the coming-of-age ceremony of the 16-year-old Tsarevich Nicholas.
 Wilhelm's behaviour did little to ingratiate himself to the tsar.
 Two years later, Kaiser Wilhelm I took Prince Wilhelm on a trip to meet with Emperor Franz Joseph I of Austria-Hungary.
 In 1886, also, thanks to Herbert von Bismarck, the son of the Chancellor, Prince Wilhelm began to be trained twice a week at the Foreign Ministry.